MENU

 • Make travel arrangements (including car rental)

-• Immediately contact the Director of Officials regarding the following:
+• Contact the Director of Officials or Commissioner for the following: (immediately after the game)

 As participation in online social networks may affect personal, social and professional areas, a referee should always protect his/her professional status.